 During the long "slumber" while I'd been unable to work on the house, I'd still given aspects of its design some long, hard thought.
 After all, I had a surfeit of time in which to make any number of tweaks, so I made the best of a bad situation.

 The more I'd looked at the office ceiling, the less I was inclined to keep it that way.
 While I like low ceilings, this one is awkward because of how it meets the windowed wall: there is almost no space between the ceiling and the window openings (highlighted by the arrow, below), and I don't think this looks good.
 And I sure as hell wasn't going to make the windows smaller to compensate.

 My initial thought was to raise most of the ceiling, leaving it lower only to enclose the air return duct, with a 45-degree slope connecting the two levels (in keeping with the visual style of the house).
-This would necessitate relocating the small heat duct to Kitty Central, as well as the gaggle of electric wires headed for the kitchen, as seen below.
+This would necessitate relocating the small heat duct to Kitty Central, as well as the gaggle of electric lines headed for the kitchen, as seen below.

 Lowering the high end would entail rebuilding the storage shelves over the entertainment center (below), which would be a royal PITA, as well as relocating four recessed lights.
-As with the office, I remain undecided as to whether or not to pursue this.
-It would seem I have a fair bit of time to make a decision—unfortunately.

-Copyright © 2017-2018 by David K. Smith.
+Copyright © 2017-2019 by David K. Smith.
 All Rights Reserved.